Iain Eairdsidh MacAsgaill

 Iain Eairdsidh MacAsgaill (19 February 1898 – 4 June 1934), alias the Bàrd Bheàrnaraigh ("the Bard of Berneray") was a Scottish World War I veteran of the King's Own Cameron Highlanders, a Western Australian bush poet in Scottish Gaelic, and a highly important figure in 20th-century Scottish Gaelic literature.
 He was also known as Iain Archie MacAskill and John Archie MacAskill.
 His Gaelic genealogical name was Iain-Eirdsidh Dhòmhnaill Thormoid-Shaighdeir ("John Archie son of Donald son of Norman the soldier.").

 Life

-He was born on 19 February 1898 in Great Bernera, Lewis and Harris, he was the son of Dòmhnaill MacAsgaill (Dòmhnaill Tharmaid Shaighdeir) (1873–1955) and Anna Chaluim Mhoireasdan.
+He was born on 19 February 1898 in Berneray, Harris, he was the son of Dòmhnaill MacAsgaill (Dòmhnaill Tharmaid Shaighdeir) (1873–1955) and Anna Chaluim Mhoireasdan.
 He had three sisters, Effie, Mary, and Kate and four brothers, Norman, Alexander, Malcolm, and John.

 Scotland

 He attended the Berneray School between 1903 and 1912.

 The editor of MacAsgaill's posthumous 1961 poetry collection, Alick Morrison, is also the poet's first biographer and has left behind a detailed account of his childhood in the Outer Hebrides during the early 20th century.
 According to Ronald Black, the culture clash between the Gaelic oral literature taught at the Ceilidh houses and the Anglicisation enforced through corporal punishment in the schools after the 1872 Education Act is crucial to understanding Iain Eairsidh MacAsgaill and all other Gaels of his generation.
 As Alick Morrison wrote, "Gaelic culture reigned supreme all over the island except one spot; it stopped dead at the threshold of Berneray Public School."

 In 1911, he and his sister Effie lived with their mother's parents, Calum and Effie Moireasdan, at Croft 3, Borbh.
 When he left school, he found employment as a shepherd and worked for Calum MacLeòid for seven years at Sandhill.
 During the First World War, he left MacLeòid's employment to enlist in the 5th (Service) Battalion, Cameron Highlanders.
 Along with the rest of his Battalion, he landed at Boulogne-sur-Mer as part of the 26th Brigade in the 9th (Scottish) Division in May 1915.
 At the age of 17, he saw combat at the Battle of Festubert and the Battle of Givenchy.
 MacAsgaill was also one of the regimental bagpipers who led the Cameron Highlanders over the top on the first day of the Battle of Loos.
 Three of his fellow pipers were killed and eighteen were wounded, but, even though the ribbons were shot off of MacAsgaill's pipes, he survived the Battle of Loos unscathed.

 At the end of the war, he was moved from the 5th to the 3rd battalion.
 In October 1919, Iain Eairdsidh obtained employment as a constable for the City of Glasgow Police.
 He also played in the Glasgow Police Pipe Band and won the World Prize in 1920.
 After four years, in 1923, he left the police force and returned to Berneray, where he worked as an agricultural laborer for Reverend Tormod Moireasdan and began for the first time to versify in earnest.